+[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES EXCHANGE ACT OF 1934

+For quarterly period ended June 30, 2005

+[ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 0-11576

+HARRIS & HARRIS GROUP, INC.(R)

+(Exact name of registrant as specified in its charter)

+New York 13-3119827

+(State or other jurisdiction of incorporation or organization) (IRS Employer Identification

+111 West 57th Street, New York, New York 100 919

+code)

+(212) 582-0900

-[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES EXCHANGE ACT OF 1934 For quarterly period ended March 31, 2005 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 0-11576 HARRIS & HARRIS GROUP, INC. (Exact name of registrant as specified in its charter) New York 13-3119827 (State or other jurisdiction of (IRS Employer Identification No.) incorporation or organization) 111 West 57th Street, New York, New York 10019 (Address of Principal Executive Offices) (Zip Code) (212) 582-0900 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes X Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Exchange Act).
-Yes X Nο -----Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-Outstanding at May 6, 2005 Common Stock, \$0.01 par value per share 17,248,845 shares Harris & Harris Group, Inc. Form 10-Q, March 31, 2005 Page Number PART I. FINANCIAL INFORMATION Consolidated Statements of Assets and Liabilities......
-2 Consolidated Statements of Cash Flows......
-4 Consolidated Statements of Changes in Net Assets......
-5 Notes to Consolidated Financial Statements......14
+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all required to be filed by Section 13 or 15(d) of the Securities Exchange 1934 during the preceding 12 months (or for such shorter period thregistrant was required to file such reports), and (2) has been subject to filing requirements for the past 90 days.
+Act of nat the

+Yes X No

+Indicate by check mark whether the registrant is an accelerated fildefined in Rule 12b-2 of the Exchange Act). ler (as

+Yes X No

+Indicate the number of shares outstanding of each of the issuer's of common stock, as of the latest practicable date. classes

+Class Outstanding at August 2 2, 2005

+Common Stock, \$0.01 par value per share 17,248,845 shares

+Harris & Harris Group, Inc.(R) Form 10-Q, June 30, 2005

+Page Number

+PART I. FINANCIAL INFORMATION

+Item 1.
+Consolidated Financial Statements 1

+Consolidated Statements of Assets and Liabilities 2

+Consolidated Statements of Operations 3

+Consolidated Statements of Cash Flows 4

+Consolidated Statements of Changes in Net Assets 5

+Consolidated Schedule of Investments 6

+Notes to Consolidated Financial Statements 15

+Financial Highlights.....